Countries and regions

 The EU-Lebanon Association agreement progressively liberalises trade in goods between the EU and Lebanon.
-Its implementation is foreseen between 2008 and 2014 and Lebanese industrial as well as most agricultural products benefit from free access to the EU market, with a view to creating a bilateral Free Trade Area
+Its gradual implementation was foreseen between 2008 and 2014 and Lebanese industrial as well as most agricultural products benefit from free access to the EU market, with a view to creating a bilateral Free Trade Area

 In November 2010, the EU and Lebanon signed a protocol establishing a dispute settlement mechanism applicable to disputes under the trade provisions of the Association Agreement.

-Lebanon already has a Free Trade Agreement with the EU and accordingly ceased to benefit from preferential access to the EU market under the Generalised System of Preferences (GSP) scheme from January 2014 (for more details on the EU's new GSP scheme, see here )
+Due to its Free Trade Agreement with the EU Lebanon ceased to benefit from preferential access to the EU market under the Generalised System of Preferences (GSP) scheme from January 2014 (for more details on the EU's new GSP scheme, see here )

 Lebanon in Euromed

 The Euro-Mediterranean Partnership is an essential component in the pursuit of greater economic integration in the Mediterranean region.
-Within the European Neighbourhood Policy, the EU offers its neighbours a privileged relationship, building upon a mutual commitment to common values (democracy and human rights, rule of law, good governance, market economy principles and sustainable development).
-The European Neighbourhood and Partnership Instrument is designed to target sustainable development and approximation to EU policies and standards, supporting the agreed priorities in the European neighbourhood Policy Action Plans and the EU co-operation programme for Lebanon 2007-2013
+Within the European Neighborhood Policy, the EU offers its neighbors a privileged relationship, building upon a mutual commitment to common values (democracy and human rights, rule of law, good governance, market economy principles and sustainable development).
+The European Neighbourhood and Partnership Instrument is designed to target sustainable development and approximation to EU policies and standards, supporting the agreed priorities in the European neighbourhood Policy Action Plans and the EU co-operation programme for Lebanon.

 Trading with Lebanon